 Kathleen Bisagna has long been a supporter of poetry’s power to transform the content of life into the context of love.
 She enjoys writing, long-distance cycling, and is co-conspirator of Skagit Book & Paper Arts.

-Eric Bowen, Board Treasurer
+Eric Bowen, Board Member Emeritus

 When he’s not swimming laps across the Skagit River, Eric can be found singing Welsh folk songs at the Mount Vernon Highland Games and Celtic Arts Festival.
 He supports his hobbies by working as an accountant.

 Gail Bruce works at Skagit Valley College where she has served students in several positions on both the Whidbey Island and Mount Vernon Campuses.
 Currently, she is a faculty counselor in Mount Vernon.
 Gail lives in La Conner with her husband Tim and has two grown daughters.

 Tim Bruce, Board Member Emeritus

 Tim Bruce is the co-founder of the Skagit River Poetry Project and has been an adjunct instructor in the School Administration program in Woodring since 2011 and in the fall of 2016 he joined WWU as an Assistant Professor.

 Sherry Chavers, Board Member Emeritus

 Sherry Chavers is a recent retiree from the Anacortes School District with a passion for promoting literacy skills through poetry with children of all ages.
 She has been on the board since 2013.